logicsquad/ibis/README.md

 Internationalisation
 --------------------
-Ibis is currently _very_ Anglocentric: it offers only English word lists, and its architecture makes essentially no effort to support localisation into other languages.
-This is on the to-do list.
+Ibis is currently fairly Anglocentric: it offers only English word lists, and its support for localisation is limited to entry points allowing you to supply a `Locale` for various objects.
+The only `Locale` supported currently is `Locale.ENGLISH`.
+Support for other languages should be straightforward to add if someone was keen.

 Contributing
 ------------